-The final process is to combine two components explained in this section.
-To be specific, we track the calibrated ultrasound transducer, and taking images when moving robots to multiple directions.
-The relation of image is connected by tracked information and SAUI algorithm is used for reconstruction.
+The final process is to combine ultrasound calibration part and synthetic aperture reconstruction.
+To be specific, we track the calibrated ultrasound transducer using active-echo calibration, and taking images when moving robots to multiple positions.
+The relation of image is connected by tracked information and SA algorithm is used for reconstruction.
+Multipurpose ultrasound phantom (Nuclear Associates 84-317) is used.
+Since the accuracy of tracking has limitation, image shift compensation was necessary.